What SilverDrill is:

 General advice about using SilverDrill:

-SilverDrill is a program that runs in your browser.
-You can see the SilverDrill
+SilverDrill runs right in your browser.
+You can see the

 to view shows others have created, and to create you own shows.